Implement Canary Releases

-Canary deployment has a lot of the same benefits as blue/green deployment – zero downtime, easy rollout and quick rollback — plus the added safety from the gradual rollout process.
-It also has a lot of the same drawbacks — the expense of maintaining multiple server instances, the difficult clone-or-don’t-clone database decision.
+Canary deployment benefits include zero downtime, easy rollout and quick rollback — plus the added safety from the gradual rollout process.
+It also has some drawbacks — the expense of maintaining multiple server instances, the difficult clone-or-don’t-clone database decision.

 Typically, software development teams implement blue/green deployment when they’re sure the new version will work properly and want a simple, fast strategy to deploy it.
 Conversely, canary deployment is most useful when the development team isn’t as sure about the new version and they don’t mind a slower rollout if it means they’ll be able to catch the bugs.